-- Make sure high stimulation activities occur long before it’s bedtime.
-This may be gross motor movement that increases energy levels, but it could also be certain videos or games that elevate their excitement levels.
+- Make sure high-stimulation activities occur long before it’s bedtime.
+This gross motor movement may increase energy levels, but it could also be certain videos or games that elevate their excitement levels.

 - Provide non-contingent access BEFORE bedtime to the things they often request AFTER bedtime.
-It could be physical items like a stuffed animal or items like hugs and bedtime stories.
-This will help to decrease their motivation for it once they lay down to go to sleep.
+It could be physical items like a stuffed animal or hugs and bedtime stories.
+This will help decrease their motivation for it once they lie down to sleep.

 - Create positive routines that make PREPARING for bed fun.
 Keep this as consistent as possible.